georgezzeng/Articles/2023-10-30-david-swanson-awardees-2023.md

 OSG leadership created the [OSG David Swanson Award](https://osg-htc.org/outreach/swanson-award/) in memoriam of Swanson, who championed throughout his life for both the success of his students and the expansion of OSG and research computing.
-David Swanson, who died suddenly in 2019, was a computer science and engineering research professor at the University of Nebraska-Lincoln.
+David Swanson, who passed away unexpectedly in 2019, was a computer science and engineering research professor at the University of Nebraska-Lincoln.
 The award reflects Swanson’s and [OSG School’s](https://osg-htc.org/user-school-2023/) emphasis on helping people develop their skills in technology and advancing science with large-scale